fab2s/YaEtl/docs/usage.md

 # Usage

 ## A fluent grammar
-YaEtl can build complex and repeatable workflows fluently:
+YaEtl can build complex and repeatable workflow fluently:
 ### from()
 The `from(ExtractorInterface $extractor, ExtractorInterface $aggregateWith = null)` method adds an extractor as a source of records to the flow, which may or may not be aggregated with another one and later referred as Fromer

 A fromer is a Traversable Node that will be iterated upon each of his extracted records in the flow.
 Each records will then pass through all the remaining nodes, which could just be a transformer and a Toer to achieve a simple ETL workflow.

 The second argument is there to address cases where records are split (sharded) among several sources.
 Aggregating fromers would then make it possible to extract collections across several sharded repositories within the same E(JT)L operation.
-For example, if you have sharded records by date, you could instantiate several time the same dedicated exactor with relevant parameters, for each instance to extract from one specific date range and source in the same order and then use each of them as an aggregated fromer in the workflow.
+For example, if you have sharded records by date, you could instantiate several time the same dedicated extractor with relevant parameters, for each instance to extract from one specific date range and source in the same order and then use each of them as an aggregated fromer in the workflow.

 Each extractor would then consume all its records before the next fromer takes place, allowing you to ETL a large collection of ordered records coming from various physical sources as if you where doing it with a single extractor instance.